hollownotempty/Portfolio_5_Tonez/TESTING.md

 ## User Story Testing

+1. As {User} I want {Be able to search for packs} so that {So i can filter specifically what I'm looking for }.

+2. As {ADMIN} I want {TO BE ABLE TO ADD, REMOVE OR UPDATE ANY PRODUCT} so that {CONTROL THE PRODUCTS ON THE SITE}.

+3. As {User} I want {See a list of all the packs available} so that {I can browse for sounds I want or may not know I want}.

+4. As {User} I want {Be able to filter by category} so that {I can see the broad range of packs in the category I'm looking for }.

+5. As {User} I want {be able to login and sign up easily} so that {i can access my profile}.

+6. As {User} I want {Be able to hear a demo of any pack} so that {I can decide if I want to purchase this pack or not}.

+7. As {User} I want {Register a profile} so that {I can have a profile on the sites}.

+8. As {User} I want {Be able to download my purchased packs} so that {I can have them on any system or redownloaded them if I lose them}.

+9. As {User} I want {See popular packs on the home page} so that {I can discover new sounds based on what's new or popular}.

+10. As {User} I want {Have a list of my purchased packs} so that {So that I can see what packs I have available}.

+11. As {USER} I want {TO BE ABLE TO CONTACT THE SITE} so that {I CAN ENQUIRE ABOUT ANY ISSUES I MAY HAVE}.

 ## Stripe CLI

  The Stripe CLI was used to test the webhook handling.
 The exact methods of testing were found in the [Stripe Documentation](https://stripe.com/docs/payments/handling-payment-events#use-cli) and were followed precisely to ensure that the handler worked as intended.